ollama/ollama/docs/import.md

 # Import a model

-This guide walks through importing a PyTorch, Safetensors or GGUF model.
+This guide walks through importing a GGUF, PyTorch or Safetensors model.

-## Supported models

-Ollama supports a set of model architectures, with support for more coming soon:

-- Llama & Mistral
-- Falcon & RW
-- GPT-NeoX
-- BigCode

-To view a model's architecture, check the `config.json` file in its HuggingFace repo.
-You should see an entry under `architectures` (e.g. `LlamaForCausalLM`).

 ## Importing (GGUF)